Another year of riding. Another year of life!

 Jeremy Powers is a former cyclocross champion and now spokesman for the Whoop Band.
 After riding up Mt.
 Washington he looked at my Whoop Band and told me that I was wearing it wrong.
 He then took it off me and fixed the strap for a neater look.
 My bad.

-In June I had flatted near the Manassas Airport.
-I sliver of metal was protruding from the tire and I had no way to extract it and repair it.
-A man stopped, saw what I needed, in an 10 minutes returned with his Leatherman tool.
+In June I flatted near the Manassas Airport.
+A sliver of metal was protruding from the tire and I had no way to extract it and thus repair the flat.
+A man stopped, saw what I needed, and in 10 minutes returned with his Leatherman tool.
 And he gave it to me.
 Not lent.
 But gave.

 This is not a cheap tool.
 On Amazon, the price is $181.

 Me.
 Riding in a group on the Pan-Florida Challenge a rider had a flat.
 While the entire group rolled on I decided to stop and help.
 The rider was on a borrowed bike and did not know how to change a flat.
-Once I got him rolling he told me he was riding a metric century and was turning around leaving me to ride solo.
+Once I got him rolling he told me he was riding a metric century and since he was almost halfway, he was turning around leaving me to ride solo to catch the group that I was in but was now 10 minutes up the road.
+He had SAG support phone number.
+I should have just left him call in for assistance.

 WHAT IS A KILOMETER?

-In October I wanted to listen to Whoop and back off a little.
-I switched my Wahoo to display kilometers.
+In October I wanted to listen to Whoop and back off a little when my recovery was in the red zone.
+I switched my Wahoo to display kilometers and removed Strava Love Segments so speed would not be an issue.
 And I haven’t switched back.
 The advantages are I am no longer fixated on keeping a certain speed or traveling a certain distance.
 (I used to always finish with .00 miles.)
 The disadvantages are that I no longer know how fast to pace myself when I’m riding with others.
 I just ride.

-Although I have talked about my rear Garmin Varia light for a couple of years, it wasn’t until October that I read a review where a user paired his unit to a friend’s computer.
-So on our ride, I took Tim’s Wahoo and paired it to my unit so he could get the same display that I was.
-After one day of seeing the display he went to REI and bought his own later that day.
+Although I have talked about my rear Garmin Varia light for a couple of years, it wasn’t until October that I read a review where a user paired his unit to a friend’s computer on a group ride.
+So on a ride with Tim, I took his Wahoo and paired it to my unit so he could get the same display that I was.
+After one ride of seeing the display, he went to REI and bought his own later that day.

 BEST BURGER JOINT

 Foster’s Grille – Manassas, Va.
-With outdoor seating and bike parking next to the train station and employees who know me by name, this place is the best.
+With outdoor seating and bike parking next to the train station, along with employees who know me by name, this place is the best.
 They added Coke Zero to their soft drinks this year too.
 Pro Tip: Mondays they offer a senior discount.

 BEST ICE CREAM